DanB1998/StockMarket/README.md

 My wireframes created as a plan transpired quite closely to the finished website.
 Some minor adjustments and structural changes were made in order to make the website more responsive and streamline.

+I plan to use a computer apllication or site to do my wireframes next time as I think they can be clearer and easier to complete.

+### Layout

+Font used.

+* Main font was "roboto" with a secondary font of "sans-serif.

+Main colour used in the project:

+* Background rgb(5, 105, 145)

+* Text, White and Black

 # Features

 ### Navigation bar